3400-17/3400-17/labs/lab1.md

   Serial.begin(9600);
 }
 ```
-We print the sensor value on the screen using a 'Serial.print' call.
-We waited for half a second using 'delay':
+We print the sensor value on the screen using a `Serial.print` call.
+We waited for half a second using `delay`:
 ```cpp
 // the loop function runs over and over again forever void loop() {